 Also, this pizza is in mini pizza form.
 So that everyone gets their own breakfast pizza.
-And every pizza gets its own ooey-gooey egg on top.
-And you don’t have to share.
+And so that every pizza gets its own ooey-gooey egg on top.

 I happen to be a big fan of gruyere, but it you want a milder flavor you can substitute mozzarella or goat cheese or even white cheddar to customize the pizza to your tastes.
-Kyle wasn’t in love with these pizzas (I think it was a combo of not loving gruyere + being weirded out by the fact that I handed him a pizza with an egg on top because why) but I actually really liked them, so here we are.
+Kyle wasn’t in love with these pizzas (I think it was a combo of not loving gruyere + being weirded out by the fact that I handed him a pizza with an egg on top because why) but I actually really liked them, soooo here we are.

-- 4 eggs
+- Yield: Serves 4

-- Preheat oven to 375 F.
+- Heat oven to 375 F.

-- Top with sliced asparagus and peas.
+- Top pizzas with sliced asparagus and peas.